-Rags to riches stories seem to have a universal appeal.
+Rags-to-riches stories seem to have a universal appeal.
 Almost as equally attractive are stories of corrupt arrogant riches falling into rags.
-Such stories bring out the schadenfreude in people as well as give a sense that justice has been done.
+Such stories bring out the schadenfreude in us all.
+Furthermore, they make us feel a sense that justice has been done.

 The Carlton Football Club was formed in 1864.
 Although initially a working man's club, it was always successful.
 Over the course of the 20th Century, Carlton notched up a VFL/AFL record of 16 premierships and until 2002, had never won the wooden spoon for finishing last.

 It is unknown why the club chose the colour blue, but one story proposes that a Melbourne official returned from Britain with a load of red and blue woollen socks.
 The official kept the red for his own team but gave Carlton the blue, thus resulting in Carlton being referred to as the blues.